elixirschool/elixirschool/_posts/2019-05-24-live-view-with-channels.md

 Later...

 4. When the user submits a new chat message, the LiveView processes that received the message broadcast will look up the channel PID under the session UUID in the registry
-5. The live view will then send the message to that PID
+5. Each live view will then send the message to the PID they looked up

 ![]({% asset live-view-lookup-send-to-channel.png @path %})

 ### Defining the Channel Registry

-We'll use a process registry, implemented with Elixir's native Registry module, to keep track of the channel PID so that the LiveView can look up its associated channel in order to send it a message.
+We'll use a process registry, implemented with Elixir's native [Registry](https://hexdocs.pm/elixir/Registry.html) module, to keep track of the channel PID so that the LiveView can look up its associated channel in order to send it a message.

 *Its important to note that Elixir's Registry module isn't distribution friendly––if you look up a given PID created on one server on a totally different server, there's no guarantee that it will refer to the same process.
 But!
 Since our channel shares a socket with the LiveView process, it is guaranteed that the live view and the channel are running on the same server.*